MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 # Visualize data with Azure Data Explorer dashboards (Preview)

-Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
-Azure Data Explorer provides a web application that enables you to run queries and build dashboards.
-Dashboards are available in the stand-alone web application, the [Azure Data Explorer web UI](web-query-data.md).
+In the [Azure Data Explorer web UI](https://dataexplorer.azure.com/), you can run queries and build dashboards.
 Azure Data Explorer is also integrated with other dashboard services like [Power BI](power-bi-data-connector.md?tabs=connector) and [Grafana](grafana.md).

 Azure Data Explorer dashboards provide three main advantages: